TL;DR / Quick Verdict

 Frameworks like Astro solved the hydration nightmare by inventing Islands Architecture.

-Instead of sending a massive React bundle to hydrate the entire page, Astro sends zero JavaScript by default.
+Instead of sending a large React bundle to hydrate the entire page, Astro sends zero JavaScript by default.
 The HTML is entirely static.

 If the architect wants a specific component to be interactive (e.g., an Image Carousel), they explicitly define it as an “Island” (<Carousel client:load />).
 The browser only downloads and hydrates the 15KB of JavaScript required for that specific carousel, leaving the other 4,950 DOM nodes completely static.
 This completely eliminates the Uncanny Valley of hydration latency.